magento/architecture/design-documents/frontend/technical-vision.md

 - **Inconsistent** implementations, documentation, theming and customization.
 - Limited **accessibility** and support.

-[KendoReact | UI for React Developers](https://www.telerik.com/kendo-react-ui/) is a great option for those wishing to get React UI components from the same source.
-Still, there will be times when you need to download a 3rd-party package.
+If you have the budget to pay for [a product](https://www.telerik.com/kendo-react-ui/), it might be a good choice in this space.
+Why?
+Because it's much better to get all of your components from a single source than to have completely different paradigms scattered everywhere.

+_Disclaimer: there may be licensing limitations that prevent an open-source product from implementing a paid-for product._

 ### Downloading a 3rd-party package

-You may have to download a 3rd party component.
+There are times when you may consider downloading a 3rd party package (e.g., a component).
 When this happens, consider the following criteria before making a final choice:

 1. First thing's first – what is the license?
    - Is it open source?